readthedocs/readthedocs.org/docs/tutorial/index.rst

   The URL that contains the sources.
 Leave the automatically filled value.

 Repository type
-  Version control system used, leave it to "Git" (which should be the default).
+  Version control system used, leave it as "Git".

 Default branch
-  Name of the default branch of the project, leave it to ``main``.
+  Name of the default branch of the project, leave it as ``main``.

 Edit advanced project options
   Leave it unchecked, we will make some changes later.